 Am I trying to be right, to control, or to connect?

-The thing is, if I am trying to be right, then that means someone else is wrong, and since parenting (marriage, any relationship) is relational, if someone is right and someone is wrong, that means no one really wins.
 My rightness is only to the point of my own perception, because beyond that is someone’s truth about what is happening.
 I have realized that we often see the world or a situation as we are, not as it truly is, so instead of making someone right and someone wrong, I can pause, communicate clearly, and let others be heard with compassion.

 My son nodded.
 My husband stayed quiet.

-Now, if you are reading this and thinking that we were a push-over in the situation, the story doesn’t end there.
-Once our son’s brain was regulated and he was better able to hear and receive the lesson we wanted to teach, we talked about what happened and different ways he could manage his body when feeling these big feelings.
+Once our son’s brain was regulated and he was better able to hear and receive the lesson we wanted to teach, he and I took a time-in.